PeterMarshall29/book1/_sources/jupyternotebooks/selection_and_iteration.md

 Both refer to the mechanisms that dictate the order in which statements are executed in a program.
 ```
-Selection and iteration statements are control flow statements - they control the sequential flow of the execution of a programme.
+Selection and iteration statements are control flow statements - they control the sequential flow of the execution of a program.

 The {term}`control flow` refers to the order in which all its statements are executed.